sahilsk11/dot/README.md

 # Dot ⚫

-## How to Use
+### Usage
 You can view the final result at [dot.sahilkapur.com](http://dot.sahilkapur.com).

-Alternatively, you can clone/download the repo, navigate to the root directory in your CLI, and run `npm start` to let the magic begin ✨
+#### View Locally

+If you want to run locally:

+1. Clone/download the repo
+2. Navigate to the root of the project using terminal/CLI
+3. Run `npm install` to install dependencies
+4. Run `npm start` to launch the application
+5. Immerse yourself in the magic ✨

 (note: `npm` is required to run from local machine)